I’m on vacation alone with four kids in Florida for the next two weeks.

 I thought getting away would be fun.
 I thought I could take my mind off missing him, looking for him, wanting him back here with us.
 Maybe it would help my heart, help my anxiety and guilt —about being seven months out and life around me is going on like normal... the people go on.
 They post normal things, they celebrate their birthdays and go on date nights with their husbands and take their kids happily on boating trips and to summer festivals together and all that fun crap.
 But all I feel is anger, envy, horrible guilt and regret and heartbreak that I’m the one left here and he’s not.

-I have a fear so profound of being alone (long story short I’ve never really been alone— I always had a boyfriend and then I married Matthew) that it physically makes my heart hurt.
+I have a fear so profound of being alone (long story short I’ve never really been alone— I always had a boyfriend and then I got married) that it physically makes my heart hurt.
 Maybe coming to the beach watching all these couples walk hand in hand was a stupid idea after all.

 While watching the sun set on the Gulf tonight, I witnessed a couple get engaged —their family and friends cheering with joy and excitement.
 So much love and promise for the future before me but all I felt was sick seeing them.
 I felt annoyed and bitter and sad.
 I wanted to tell them it’s all fun and games and love and big diamond rings until you’re sitting in front of that once strong, virile man who now weighs less than you clinging to every breath as he remains alive only from the shit in a feeding tube and a vial of blue liquid morphine.

 Will they love and forgive each other when they still have time to do it?
 Will they squander years fighting the same fights and spend countless nights going to bed angry at each other?
 Will they realize the things that are truly important here in this life before it’s too late?